 *Only for patients receiving methadone* Consult the community-based prescriber prior to re-initiating therapy if the last methadone dose was not taken/administered within the previous 48 hours.
 An exception to this may be made only in an urgent or emergent situation (e.g. when the patient is admitted for an acute or emergent operative indication, or the patient is admitted to the ICU).
 Be aware that when methadone doses are held, patients can lose their tolerance to the effects of the medication and are at an increased risk of overdose upon re-initiation of the methadone;

 *Only for patients receiving methadone* Not adjust the dose without first consulting the community-based prescriber (Initiating or Maintaining Prescriber).
 This includes increasing, decreasing or splitting of the daily dose.
 If medically necessary, the dose may be held – if the dose is held for more than 24 hours, the community-based prescriber must be consulted prior to re-initiating therapy.
 An exception to this may be made only in an urgent or emergent situation (e.g. when the patient is admitted for an acute or emergent operative indication, or the patient is admitted to the ICU) in which case the dose may be decreased if necessary, but never increased.
 Be aware that when methadone doses are held, patients can lose their tolerance to the effects of the medication and are at an increased risk of overdose upon re-initiation of the methadone;

+*Only for patients receiving methadone* Order an ECG if clinically indicated (e.g. the patient is on more than 120mg of methadone or has risk factors for prolonged QTc);